 Use Earth Mama’s Calendula organic baby oil for massage.

-Also, you can use coconut or olive oil to massage the baby before bedtime or bathtime.
+Also, you can use coconut or olive oil to massage the baby before bedtime or at bathtime.

 9. burping your baby after feeding baby is essential

 For the first several weeks, your baby needs to burp after each feed.
 Having your baby burp may seem a boring task, especially when you just want to go back to sleep in the middle of the night.
 Try not to slack on burping your baby.
 If your baby doesn’t burp, wait for another 15 to 20 minutes, and then try again.

 In case your baby delays burping, you can use gas drops, or put your baby slightly elevated in a safe position.

 Some babies have sleep issues when they start solid as their stomachs might have a hard time adjusting to the new textures.
 At this stage using gas drops definitely helps.